API Reference#

 classmethod launch_shell_command()#

 Launch powermetrics to query GPU power.
-Tries without sudo first, falls back to sudo if needed.
+Delegates to AppleSiliconPowerMetrics.

 Returns: